ghc/ghc/docs/users_guide/exts/pragmas.rst

 universal truth about a set of patterns and as a result, should not be used to silence context specific incomplete match warnings.

-It is also possible to restrict the types to which a ``COMPLETE`` pragma applies by putting a double colon ``::`` after the list of constructors, followed by a result type constructor, which will be used to restrict the cases in which the pragma applies.
-GHC will compare the annotated result type constructor with the type constructor in the head of the scrutinee type in a pattern match to see if the ``COMPLETE`` pragma is meant to apply to it.
+It is also possible to restrict the types to which a ``COMPLETE`` pragma applies by putting a double colon ``::`` after the list of constructors, followed by a result type, which will be used to restrict the cases in which the pragma applies.
+GHC will attempt to unify that result type with the type of the scrutinee in a pattern match to see if the ``COMPLETE`` pragma is meant to apply to it.

 This is especially useful in cases that the constructors specified are polymorphic, e.g.::